hoanguyen-agilityio/practice-javascript/README.md

 ## Requirements

 - Login page:
-  - User can log in
+  - User is able to see the Login Form
-  - Users may see an error message when they make an error
+  - User is able to see error message when enter blank or wrong user’s name, user’s password
-  - Users can switch to the student list page when they enter the correct login account
+  - User is able to see the Student List page when enter correct user’s email, user’s password
-  - Loader appears when turning pages
+  - User is able to see the loading indicator before leaving Login page
 - Students list page:
-  - Users can view the student list
-  - Additional functions
+  - User is able to see the list student with information: avatar, name, email, phone, enroll number and date of admission
-    - Users can add new students
+  - User is able to add a new student when click button create student
-    - User can update students
+  - User is able to edit a student when click icon edit
-    - User can delete students
+  - User is able to delete a student when click icon remove
-    - The loader appears when users add, edit, and delete students
+  - User is able to see the error message when enter the student’s informations already exists with add new student
+  - User is able to see the error message when enter the blank student’s informations with edit student
+  - User is able to see loading indicator when create/update student
-    - Users can search for students by name
+  - User is able to search student by name
-- Returns to the login page when the user clicks on the logout button
+  - User is able return Login page when click Logout button

 ## Technical